soonyounglim/data_structures_project/README.md

 &nbsp;
 &nbsp;
 ## Visuals
+    Print Out To The Console
-        1. Print out to the console: top comments/posts, the total score of user activity in a particular subreddit, general frequency of user activity in a particular subreddit, and a the list of user attributes that compromises the user's anonymity.
+    Top comments/posts, the total score of user activity in a particular subreddit, general frequency of user activity in a particular subreddit, and a the list of user attributes that compromises the user's anonymity.

+    Created .png Files Via Gnuplot
-        2. Created .png files via gnuplot: Post Score vs. Subreddit, Post Occurrence vs. Subreddit, and Post Average Score vs. Subreddit.
+    Post Score vs. Subreddit, Post Occurrence vs. Subreddit, and Post Average Score vs. Subreddit.